mnxmnz/nextjs-docs/README.md

 - **(Q1)** How does Next.js optimize fonts?
 - **(A1)** [D] It hosts font files with other static assets so that there are no additional network requests.
+- **(Q2)** True or False: Images without dimensions and web fonts are common causes of layout shift.
+- **(A2)** [A] True

+### The `<Image>` Component

+- Preventing layout shift automatically when images are loading.
+- Resizing images to avoid shipping large images to devices with a smaller viewport.
+- Lazy loading images by default (images load as they enter the viewport).
+- Serving images in modern formats, like WebP and AVIF, when the browser supports it.